NaveenKaliannan/guide-to-good-software/DevOps/Jenkins.md

 3. Run the Python script
    python main.py
 ```
-* **Pipeline** is a more modern way of defining build processes in Jenkins using a domain-specific language (DSL) based on Groovy
+* **Pipeline** is a more modern way of defining build processes in Jenkins using a domain-specific language (DSL) based on Groovy.
+Build trigger is used to run when the pipeline jobs is triggered. \
+when Poll SCM is ticker, it triggers the job when new changes are merged into the github code.
 ```
 groovy
 // Declarative Pipeline for a simple Node.js application